jjmschofield/React-Typescript-Starter/README.md

 * Typescript
 * Jest (with coverage and junit reports for your CI)
 * Linting against Airbnb's famous standard
+* A logger capable of being extended to multiple transports

 ## Getting Started
 ### Serve